 Here are some basic instructions to get you started:

 Apply for your benefits here.
-On the "Apply for Benefits" page, use the ”Apply online” link to reach the VONAPP Launch page and set up your account, if you haven’t already done so.
+On the "Apply for Benefits" page, click the "Apply online" link to start the application process.
+Below is a summary to help you determine which online form you should use.

 When you’ve completed the application, print out a copy for your records and one to give to the VA Certification Officer.
 Bring or mail a copy to: